vishvAsa/devaH/AryaH/hindukaH/nIlA_ekAnaMshA/articles/gopI.md

 Source: [TW](https://x.com/shardula23/status/2064388650738049111)

 ## गोपी
-> Neea is Leela in Gaudiya theology not Radha.
+> Neela is Leela in Gaudiya theology not Radha.

 This Neela thing is as per Srivaishnavas based on their Southern recension of Harivamsha where a Gopi called Neela married Krishna.
 That is probably the source of Napinnai character in DP4000.